#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-Place your transplants in the ground, then give them a generous drink of water.
-Blanket the surrounding ground with mulch, marking where the plant is with a stick so you can easily find it among the grass clippings, old leaves, or straw.
+Place your transplants in the ground, then give them a generous drink of water — without drowning it.
+Blanket the surrounding area with mulch, marking where the plant is with a tag or stick so you can easily find it among the grass clippings, old leaves, or straw.
 Consider putting up chicken wire or other protective measures if deer or rodents visit your yard regularly, as your sprouts may otherwise become a snack.

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Finish it off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
 Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Glenview Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Glenview Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores